-No more ‘sacrificing yourself’ for your family’s ‘sake’.
-No more betraying yourself out of fear of ‘disappointing’ your family.
+No more sacrificing yourself ‘for your family’s sake’.
+No more betraying yourself because you are too afraid to disappoint your family.
 No more devaluing yourself ‘out of love’ for them.

 The time has come for you to say ‘yes’ only when you feel it in your heart that you should be saying ‘yes’, and ’no’ when ’no’ is needed.
 The time has come for you to love, honor, and respect yourself once more.